Don’t Get Tricked Or Scared By This Big Pharma Propaganda Video

 This statement is false.
-The Save Our Bones Program proves through extensive research and scientific evidence that a pH- balanced diet, appropriate nutritional supplementation, targeted exercise and lifestyle changes rebuild bone density and make dangerous drugs unnecessary.
+The Osteoporosis Reversal Program proves through extensive research and scientific evidence that a pH- balanced diet, appropriate nutritional supplementation, targeted exercise and lifestyle changes rebuild bone density and make dangerous drugs unnecessary.

 The Save Institute’s articles are jam-packed with studies linking healthy foods to stronger bones and reduced fracture risk.
 Take for example our recent article on an Australian study that followed 1,200 women over the age of 75.
 It found that women who drank at least three cups a day of black tea were more than a third less likely to suffer a broken bone than occasional tea drinkers.
 The researchers concluded that the flavonoids in the tea were responsible for this remarkable benefit.
 2

 Or you could read the article that explains the study titled “Dietary carotenoids reduced hip fracture risk in lean men: The Singapore Chinese Health Study.”
 Carotenoids, as you could probably guess, are found in carrots, and many other fruits and vegetables.3

 We could go on and on listing studies that prove NOF’s statement wrong.
 And we promise that we will go on and on writing about them so that you have the latest discoveries published by scientific journals around the world in an easy to understand manner.